-I’m a Portland native, born at Oregon Health and Science University and raised on the west side.
+I’m a Portland native, born at Oregon Health & Science University and raised on the west side.
 I spent much of my childhood on a 10-acre farm, exploring the surrounding fields and forests with my siblings and our dog.
 Many cuts, scrapes, and bruises ensued, and as the oldest of the bunch, I felt it was my responsibility to take care of these minor injuries.
 This brotherly instinct grew into a calling to provide care and healing to folks beyond my family.

 After graduating from Portland State University, I left Portland to attend medical school at Loma Linda University in Southern California.
 During a neurosurgery rotation in medical school, I became fascinated by the unparalleled intricacy of the brain, spinal cord and other neurologic structures.
 I was also impressed by the elegance of the neurologic examination which, when conducted by an experienced practitioner, could effectively pinpoint where the problem was.
 I decided to pursue a neurosurgical residency, but after three years, I changed course, leaving the operating room to become a neurologist.

 I completed my neurology residency at the University of Washington.
 As a resident, one of the things I had liked most was spending face-to-face time with patients.
 Time and time again, I find that our patients are “telling us the diagnosis” — this face-to-face time is crucial to allow them to tell their stories.
 In addition to establishing long-term relationships with my patients, I enjoy the detective work and critical thinking required to make a neurologic diagnosis.
 I’m particularly interested in disorders of the spinal cord, peripheral nervous system and muscles.
 I completed a one-year neuromuscular fellowship at OHSU to learn more about these diseases and to hone my skills in performing nerve-conduction studies with electromyography (EMGs).